PARIS NOIR: AFRICAN AMERICANS IN THE CITY OF LIGHT

 Duration: 60 minutes

-Orders can be made via the ORDER button at the top of this page.
+Orders can be made via Vimeo streaming at the top of this page.

-Iif you wish to order 5 or more copies, please email:
+If you wish to order the DVD or 5 or more copies, please email:

 @Blue Lion Films, Inc., 2016.
 No part of this work may be copied or reproduced without permission.